Struct rustc_middle::ty::WithOptConstParam [−][src]

 // ^^^^^^^^^ const argument

-is used until we know the type of a
+which foo is used until we know the type of a.

 requires us to evaluate the const argument.